It’s believed that the Cockapoo, (a Cocker Spaniel and Poodle mix breed) originated in the U.S. in the 1960’s.

 The Carolina Poodle Rescue (CPR) is a volunteer based 501(c) 3 non-profit.
 They are dedicated to the rescue and rehoming of poodles, poodle mixes and other small dogs.
 All dogs with the Carolina Poodle Rescue are housed at the Dreamweaver Farm located in the northern part of South Carolina.

 Dogs adopted from the Carolina Poodle Rescue are spayed or neutered before being placed in their forever homes.
 The rescue also provides rehabilitation for dogs in need.
-To become an adopter you must complete the application first.
-They maintain a waiting list of homes and most dogs are placed from this list, so it’s important that you fill out an application prior to finding a pup on-line.
+To become an adopter you must first read the bio on any dog you are interested in and than complete the application.

 They are located in South Carolina but allow out of state adoptions.
 However all adopters must come to meet the dogs and volunteers before final approval.
 This includes all members of the household and other pets.